Peru: Multi-Sport & Trek

 The Multisport Adventure in Peru is one of the longest excursions offered at the NOC, simply because of the boundless opportunities to connect to the Andean heritage, iconic landscapes of Machu Picchu and Sacred Valley, and nine different ecozones as you traverse the landscape.
 To truly enjoy this experience, our experts crafted this trip for acclimation to the terrain.

-Experience trekking in the majestic Andes with elite guides, rafting, zip lining, and exploring the Sacred Valley along bike trails or by horseback.
+Experience trekking in the majestic Andes with Professional guides, rafting, zip lining, and exploring the Sacred Valley along bike trails or by horseback.
 Our journey includes hiking along the Salkantay Inca Trail and a personalized visit and tour to the legendary Mayan ruins of Macchu Picchu via non-commercial routes of the locals.

 This spectacular lodge-to-lodge tour will have you spending the days connected to the land; mind, body, and spirit, but each night you’ll stay in the most comfortable beds in the region at chic mountain lodges that seem to appear out of the mist as you make your way along the trails.
 Experience intriguing archaeological areas, unique terrain and adventures, spectacular accommodations, chef-prepared meals, hot tubs, even optional massages daily.